heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 25/Jan/25
   I tried fixing some codes on leet code and damn those are some serious problems.
 I'm gonna try and solve some of them then continue with my learning.
+ Edited my github profile too and all my online profile.
+Now i want to get back to the python tutorial.